GregjWest/QGIS_macrophyte_validator/README.md

 ## Data

-Points are saved to `Macrophyte_Data.gpkg` in the same folder as the QGIS project file.
+Points are saved to `Validation_Data.gpkg` in the same folder as the QGIS project file.

 | Field     | Type    | Content                                            |
 | --------- | ------- | -------------------------------------------------- |